 Why it’s important: Trouble with fine motor skills can make it hard to hold a pen or pencil properly.
 This can make the physical act of writing a slow and difficult process.

-How it works: Your child gets a board with 25 randomly positioned holes, and a set of 25 pegs with grooves in them.
-He then has to put all the pegs into the holes as quickly as possible.
+How it works: Your child gets a board with 25 randomly positioned holes and a set of 25 pegs with grooves in them.
+They then have to put all the pegs into the holes as quickly as possible.
 (Your child has to rotate the pegs to fit them in the holes.)
-The score is based on how long it takes him to complete the task and how many pegs he drops.
+The score is based on how long it takes your child to complete the task and how many pegs they drop.

 It may take a few weeks to get the results.
 The evaluator will put all the information together and write a report.

 If testing shows that your child has dysgraphia, find out what to do next.
 Learn about dysgraphia accommodations your child might be eligible for.
 And check out a simulation that shows what it’s like to struggle with writing.

 Tests for dysgraphia look at physical writing skills, knowledge of grammar, and the ability to express thoughts.